-The electrifying conclusion to the Winnowing Flame trilogy by British Fantasy Award-winner, Jen Williams.
+The electrifying conclusion to the Winnowing Flame trilogy by two time British Fantasy Award-winner, Jen Williams.

 From British Fantasy Award-winning author, Jen Williams, comes the electrifying conclusion to the Winnowing Flame trilogy.
 Exhilarating epic fantasy for fans of Robin Hobb.